-We pulled up at a spot where tourists were hand-feeding the bears candy bars.
-(Even as a kid, I knew that was a Bad Idea!)
+We pulled up to a spot where tourists were hand-feeding the bears candy bars.
+(Even as a kid, I knew this was a Bad Idea!)
 When Mum didn’t deliver the sugar, a bear thumped on our driver’s window with huge muddy paws.
 I wrote up our adventure in school and got an A+.
 A writer was born!

 At university, I studied science, not English.
-Tired of academia.
-I grabbed my doctorate and happily jumped back into the real world, working for a gold mining company and later for the government doing disease investigations.
-Eventually I studied business and ran my own IT consulting service, all while my husband, Ed and I raised our family of one child and many, many pets.
+Tired of academia, I grabbed my doctorate and leaped back into the real world, first working for a gold mining company and later for the government doing disease investigations.
+Eventually I studied business and ran my own IT consulting service, while my husband, Ed and I raised our family of one child and many, many pets.